 Asymmetric means that this type of psoriatic arthritis doesn’t reside in the same joints on both sides of the body.
 This form is the second most common and typically only has mild symptoms.

 Labeled as the most severe form, this only affects a small population of those with psoriatic arthritis.
 Mutilans can lead to deformed joints in the fingers and toes, sometimes even destroying them completely.

 This form refers to the swelling and inflammation of the spinal column.
 Symptoms include stiffness and swelling in the neck, lower back, and sacroiliac joints.
-Motion in these joints are particularly painful.
+Motion in these joints is particularly painful.